50 Acacia Avenue

 For more information about safety abroad, please look at the following resources:

-Hi, I'm Giulia Welch, Associate Director Study Abroad, at Dominican.
+Hi, I'm Giulia Welch, Associate Director of Study Abroad, at Dominican.

 Contact me if you have additional questions about your student's studying abroad application process and experience.